Esshahn/spritemate/README.md

 * sprite sorting
 * undo
 * window based GUI
+* loading and saving to internal format

 ## What it does not yet

-* loading & saving as image (PNG), internal format, native C64 binary, SpritePad SPR
+* loading & saving as image (PNG), native C64 binary, SpritePad SPR
+* redo
 * pixel tools like: rotate, copy & paste
 * save window layout
 * animation